Melbourne couple: can you Coast FIRE before 50?

 - Age Pension is means-tested: The included pension line is a planning anchor, not a promise.
 For higher-asset households it can be much smaller (or zero).

-- Returns are real, not nominal: A 3.2% "real" return is after inflation.
+- Returns are real, not nominal: Returns here are shown after inflation, so the middle case should be read as a modest long-run real return, not a forecast.
 Your brokerage account will show higher nominal returns if inflation runs hot.

-This scenario is an educational model, not personal financial advice.
-It simplifies taxes, benefits, and portfolio implementation so you can stress-test decisions before speaking with a qualified professional.
+Open the scenario and start tweaking →This scenario is educational, not personal financial advice.
+It simplifies taxes, benefits, and portfolio setup so you can stress-test the decision before speaking with a qualified professional.

 Related scenarios